GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 Building a release for deploying to the cloud is a bit more complicated because your build needs to take place in the same operating system and architecture as your deployment environment.
-In this section, you will use Docker to build a deployable release, and upload it to Google Cloud Storage.
+In this section, you will use Docker to cross-compile a release that can run on Compute Engine VMs.
+(Docker will be used only for cross-compilation.
+Your release will run directly on the VM, not in a Docker container.)
+You'll then upload your built release to a Cloud Storage bucket.

 ### Prepare a Cloud Storage bucket